nesono/infrastructure/README.md

 smtp.nesono.com smtp --port=25 --starttls --user=<yourmail@example.com> --pass='<yourpassword>'
 ```

+## Grafana Bootstrapping

+To get the node exporter information on a dashboard, install/import a dashboard from grafana.com with the ID `1860`.
 ## Migrating from Docker Stack to Docker Compose

 [] Use volumes-from for [nginx proxy for instance](https://github.com/nginx-proxy/acme-companion/blob/main/docs/Docker-Compose.md#three-containers-example)